EngineRoom

 The first screen of the General Linear Modeling tool which shows directions to drag and drop continuous and categorical variables onto the study.

-2. Click on the Data Source and drag on Activity variable and the Weight variable onto the Continuous Variables dropzone.
+2. Click on the Data Source and drag on Activity variable and the Weight variable onto the Continuous Variables Dropzone.

 Activity and Weight variables are added to the G L M study